-In general, carpal tunnel syndrome responds well to treatment, with the majority of patients recovering completely.
-To prevent workplace-related carpal tunnel syndrome, workers can do on-the-job conditioning, perform stretching exercises, take frequent rest breaks, wear splints to keep wrists straight, and use correct posture and wrist position.
+In general, carpal tunnel syndrome responds well to treatment, but less than half of individuals report their hand(s) feeling completely normal following surgery.
+Some residual numbness or weakness is common.
+At work, people can perform stretching exercises, take frequent rest breaks, wear splints to keep wrists straight, and use correct posture and wrist position to help prevent or worsen symptoms.
 Wearing fingerless gloves can help keep hands warm and flexible.

 American Chronic Pain Association (ACPA)